 Suggested Donations

-If Stumbling Stones moved you, please consider contributing to AppalReD Legal Aid or choose one of the other organization John recommends below.
+If Stumbling Stones moved you, please consider contributing to AppalReD Legal Aid or choose one of the other organizations John recommends below.

 If you donate, a note such as “In appreciation of Stumbling Stones and John Rosenberg’s work” honors the inspiration behind your gift and helps connect compassion to action.